SNHU-CS/CS-330/module02/mod2_tutorials.md

 The previous snippet creates an array of floats to store the _normalized device coordinates_ of the vertices of the triangle.
 As you can observe, the z coordinate for all three vertices is `0.0` because the triangle lies on the plane `z = 0`, which is parallel to the projection plane of the camera.

-Remember that VAOs are containers for VBOs: once you bind a VAO, any VBOs that you bind afterwards will be tied to this currently active VAO, and they could later be activated by binding this _parent_ VAO (no need to also bind the VAO's VBOs).
+Remember that VAOs are containers for VBOs.
+Once you bind a VAO, any VBOs that you bind afterward will be tied to this currently active VAO, and they could later be activated by binding this _parent_ VAO (no need to also bind the VAO's VBOs).
 A VAO is bound with function `glBindVertexArray` and a VBO with `glBindBuffer`.

 Before we move on to the next tutorial, note the following:

 * The VAO and VBO created in `UCreateMesh` are destroyed in function `UDestroyMesh`.
 * We have created a triangle (by specifying its normalized device coordinates) and transferred its data to the GPU inside a VBO, but we have yet to render it.
-Therefore, if you compile, link and run this example, you should still see a screen with a solid background (in the color specified by the call to `glClearColor`), and no triangle in sight.
+Therefore, if you compile, link, and run this example, you should still see a screen with a solid background (in the color specified by the call to `glClearColor`) and no triangle in sight.
 * We store the IDs for the VAO and the VBO in an instance of the struct GLMesh.
 We will need these IDs to activate the buffers and to destroy them.

         struct GLMesh